mozilla/morgoth-cli/README.md

 #### Configuration options

 `balrog_url`: The URL of the Balrog server to use.

-`username`: Your LDAP username.

-`password`: Your LDAP password.
-(Encrypted using GPG before it is stored)

-`gpg.binary`: The path to the GPG binary to use.

-`gpg.homedir`: The GPG homedir where your keys are stored.

-`gpg.fingerprint`: The fingerprint of the GPG key you would like to use for encryption.

 `aws.profile`: The name of the AWS profile to use.